 Klondike Gold Corp.
-(TSXV: KG) is an established mineral exploration company with highly prospective projects in the Klondike Mining District of Yukon Territories.
+(TSXV: KG) is a mineral exploration company with prospective projects in the Klondike Mining District of Yukon Territories.

-The Company has been actively exploring in the Yukon since 1980, making it one of the longest standing participants in hardrock exploration and mine development in the Territory.
-The company currently owns 2,780 quartz claims, a district-spanning 50 km long Klondike Project covering the area of the 1896-1900 Klondike goldfields.
+The Company has been actively exploring in the Yukon since 1980, making it one of the longest standing participants in hardrock exploration in the region.
+The company currently owns 2,780 quartz claims, a district-spanning 55 km long Klondike Project covering the area of the 1896-1900 Klondike goldfields from which 20 million ounces of gold have been extracted since 1896.
+The 20 million ounces of gold refers to the total estimated alluvial gold production as calculated by the Yukon Geological Survey from the Klondike area creeks and gravels extracted from 1896 to the present day from the area located within Klondike Gold’s current bedrock mineral claims.

 The Eldorado target lies at the western end of the Klondike Project, easily accessible from Dawson City via the government maintained Bonanza Road.
 Exploration has identified the Nugget and Lone Star Zones, and the Violet target.